GianFree/gianfree.github.io/about.md

 ---
-layout: page
-title: About
+title: "About me"
-permalink: /about/
+layout: about
 ---

-Hi, it's Gianfranco here!
+Hi, it's Gianfranco, aka J., here!

-I am a PhD in Computational Biophysics, a fancy name to say that I used computers to investigate how proteins move and work.
+I have a PhD in Computational Biophysics, a fancy name to say that I used computers to investigate how proteins move and work.

 "What is a protein?" you may ask.
 Well, in a nutshell a protein is a small